mattmassicotte/Lock/README.md

 # Lock
 A lock for Swift concurrency

 This package exposes two types: `AsyncLock` and `AsyncRecursiveLock`.
 These allow you to define **asynchronous** critical sections.
 One only task can enter a critical section at a time.
+Unlike a traditional lock, you can safely make async calls while these locks are held.

 Unfortunately, the method that implements the recursive functionality currently [crashes the compiler](https://github.com/swiftlang/swift/issues/75523).